Deploy to Test and Production Instances

 1. Create a VB Studio environment for each Oracle Cloud Applications instance to which you want to deploy.

-3. Set up the pipeline to run the package and deploy jobs you created in step 2.
-In most cases you'll want to have this pipeline automatically triggered when anyone commits to main, but you do you have the option to run the pipeline manually.
+3. Set up the pipeline to run the package and deployment jobs you created in step 2.
+In most cases you'll want to have this pipeline automatically triggered when anyone commits to main, but you have the option to run the pipeline manually.
 (As an individual developer working alone or with just a few others on a project, it's unlikely that this option would appeal to you, but it does exist.)

 When you're ready to move your extension to production, the process is similar, with a few additional steps: